jenkinsci/p4sa-plugin/README.md

 ## Introduction

-A plugin for Perforce Static Analysis tools (Klocwork and Helix QAC).
+A plugin for Perforce Static Analysis tools (Klocwork and Perforce QAC).
 Helps automate the scans and retrieval of issue metrics for quality gating.

 ## Getting started

-Can be used for both Helix QAC or Klocwork static analysis engines.
+Can be used for both Perforce QAC or Klocwork static analysis engines.

 ## LICENSE